koga-one/milan/content/english/Portfolio/index.md

 ##### International Universities

+-> Was accepted into 6 USA universities, as follows:

 * **University of Toronto, Mississauga** - Studies in Computer Science, Mathematics, and Statistics
 * **University of Toronto, Scarborough** - Co-op Computer Science
 * **University of Toronto, Innis College** - Studies in Computer Science at the Faculty of Arts and Science